PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Notes/english.md

 ### Characters
 `char`
-- ASCII "number" type (under the hood `char`s are is just a number).
+- ASCII "number" type (under the hood `char`'s are is just a number).
 - numbers up to 256

 ### Booleans